RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ---
-title: Scaffolder - Tempalte Syntax
+title: Scaffolder - Creating Templates
 publishedDate: '2022-05-16T10:53:00.0Z'
 description: Initialize projects and trigger automation from within Backstage.
 You can prompt parameter inputs and combine scaffolder actions in order to build a scaffolder template.
 ---